-- Demonstrate interest and active engagement in the arts.
-Please provide examples such as a list of performances, exhibitions, publications, collaborations or other artistic works.
-You need not submit a portfolio or recording, but we would like to see more than a simple list if possible- please describe your activities and how you would contribute to the experience at Kimball.
-Also, please describe an arts related event you would like to help plan for the dorm.
-You don’t need to be an outstanding talent or professional level artist--just someone who is interested in and engaged with the arts (and more importantly with the Kimball community as a while.)
+- All pre-assigned residents of Kimball must demonstrate interest and active engagement in the arts.
+You don’t need to be an outstanding talent or professional level artist--just someone who is interested in and engaged with the arts (and more importantly with the Kimball community as a whole.)
 We are as interested in your enthusiasm as we are in your talent!

 Requirements for Pre-Assigned Residents of Kimball